Stay-at-home stocks soar as Wall Street rebounds

-SAN FRANCISCO, March 17 (Reuters) - Speculative stocks that stand to benefit from social distancing during the coronavirus pandemic soared on Tuesday, lifted by a broad rebound market following Wall Street’s worst day in three decades.
+SAN FRANCISCO (Reuters) - Speculative stocks that stand to benefit from social distancing during the coronavirus pandemic soared on Tuesday, lifted by a broad rebound market following Wall Street’s worst day in three decades.

-Slack Technologies, Peloton Interactive, Roku and SmileDirectClub - all of which are unprofitable - were among the stock market’s strongest gainers.
+Slack Technologies (WORK.N), Peloton Interactive (PTON.O), Roku (ROKU.O) and SmileDirectClub (SDC.O) - all of which are unprofitable - were among the stock market’s strongest gainers.

 With people across the United States told to work from home and avoid large social gatherings to slow the spread of COVID-19, office messaging app seller Slack jumped 18%, while stationary exercise bike company Peloton jumped 19%.